-The toolbar (also Figure 4.2) contains buttons for executing frequently-used OT functions and tools.
+The toolbar contains buttons for executing frequently-used OT functions and tools.
 Only those buttons are enabled that can be applied for the selected node in the Project tree.
 Unfortunately, not all of the icons are necessarily self-explanatory although each has an associated tooltip.
 The validate button is a particularly useful shortcut as this should be pressed at regular intervals.